Are you being served? A domestique’s guide to the Tour de France

 “You have to want to help others otherwise you just won’t enjoy your work.
 You have to want to work for one person.
 It’s not like they’re your best friend but when you respect your leader and they respect you, they’re more than just a colleague.
 You can go further in your efforts.
 Your legs hurt but you dig deeper and push through it.”

 “When you have done your job to 100 per cent and the leader has achieved what they want to do, it is still satisfying.
 You say to yourself, ‘I didn’t do it, but he did it thanks in part to me’.
-Last year when Romain was on the Tour de France podium, I wasn’t there myself but it still felt like I had won.
+In 2017 when Romain was on the Tour de France podium, I wasn’t there myself but it still felt like I had won.